 Ah, tulip season in the Netherlands.

-Keukenhof, the premier destination for those looking to bask in the glories of tulips and other highly-contrived Dutchy flower creations, turns into a certifiable clusterfuck of people the second the sun shines during tulip season, as well as the days in between.
-Add to that the fact that it’s expensive for souls on a budget (€16 is a lot to pay for touristy misery) and you have a definitive Place To Be Avoided At All Costs.
+Keukenhof is the premier destination for those looking to bask in the glories of tulips and other highly-contrived Dutchy flower creations.
+As a result, the park turns into a certifiable madhouse of people the second the sun shines during tulip season.
+Add the fact that it’s expensive for travelers on a budget—Keukenhof tickets are €17,50 per person when purchased online—and you can understand Keukenhof isn’t for everyone.

 So, how to see tulips in the Netherlands without suffering the crowds?